adityasoni9998/adityasoni9998.github.io/index.md

 published: true
 ---

 Hi, I am Aditya.
 I am a final year undergraduate student in the Department of Computer Science and Engineering at Indian Institute of Technology Kharagpur (IIT KGP).
-I am currently working on my Bachelor's Thesis Project under Prof. Somak Aditya and Prof. Mainack Mondal at IIT KGP.
+I am currently working on my Bachelor's Thesis Project which is about adversarial attacks on API-based language models.
 Previously, I have worked on a year-long research project under the guidance Prof. Animesh Mukherjee at IIT KGP.
 I have also completed a 12-week Software Engineering Internship at Google.

 # **My Interests:**

 I am interested in the Natural Language Processing and Applied Machine Learning.
 In particular, I want to explore the ethical aspects of Artificial Intelligence models - ensuring that they are unbiased, adversarially robust and trustworthy.

-The problems I have worked on include gender biases in neural network classifiers, adversarial attacks on LLMs and retrieval of research papers.
+The problems I have worked on include gender biases in neural network classifiers, adversarial attacks on LLMs and faceted retrieval of CS research papers.
 Though my present experiences are mostly in NLP and ML, I also want to explore Reinforcement Learning and Computer Vision in the future.

 # **Publications**
-1. Social Biases in Wikidata Separate the Global North from the Global South: **ICWSM 2024 (under review)**
+1. Social Biases in Wikidata Separate the Global North from the Global South **ICWSM 2024 (under review)**
 2. Effigy: Learning Task-Agnostic Triggers for Auditing API-Based Instruction Fine-tuned Language Models: **EACL 2024 (under review)**

-# **CV**
-My current CV can be found [here](https://drive.google.com/file/d/1GyC4lO_hudrpd1ZJNRAYKFPu4YtRu7CK/view?usp=sharing).

 <!-- In addition to my research endeavours, I have